mattcarmody/spaced-repetition-library/README.md

 [Augmenting Long-term Memory - Michael Nielsen](https://augmentingcognition.com/ltm.html)

+[Spaced repetition for effective learning - Gwern Branwen](https://gwern.net/spaced-repetition) - an overview of the concept and research literature with some discussion of practical use

 [How to write good prompts: using spaced repetition to create understanding - Andy Matuschak](https://andymatuschak.org/prompts/)

 ## Systems